opentecture/mindmapping/sandbox/opentecture-bookmarks/view-a-line-bookmarks/README.md

 ## Concept

-This script is a side project of the <a href="https://www.ladybug.tools/spider/#sandbox/gbxml-to-json-lines/" target="_blank">gbXML to JSON Lines </a> project.
+This script is a side project of the [gbXML to JSON Lines]( https://www.ladybug.tools/spider/#sandbox/gbxml-to-json-lines/README.md) project.

-It is a work-in-progress continuation of manipulating JSON Lines files in useful ways.
+It is a work-in-progress continuation of exploring, manipulating and hacking the [JSON Lines file format]( http://jsonlines.org/ ) in unusual, useful and fun ways.

 ### Objectives
-* Access large numbers of bookmarks by categories and tags
+* Access very large numbers of bookmarks
 * View contents of many sites in a speedy fashion
 * Categorize and tag bookmarks with ease and speed
+* Speed up identification with descriptions added on-the-fly
+* Curate the output using comments

 ### Features include:

-* Read JSON Lines files created by Opentecture Bookmarks Add-a-line
+* Read JSON Lines files created by [Opentecture Bookmarks Add-a-line]( https://opentecture.github.io/mindmapping/#sandbox/opentecture-bookmarks/add-a-line-bookmarks/README.md )
 * Display tree menu of bookmarks with HTML details elements
 * For every bookmark allow
 	* Display web page in an iframe
 	* Open web page in new tab
 	* Edit bookmark json

-* Save edits to new file
+* Save edits to new file (Not in R4 but coming back soon )

 ## To Do / Wish List

 * 2019-02-12 ~ Turn titles of things like university names to links to suitable page
-* 2019-02-11 ~ Upgrade to TooToo13
-* 2019-02-11 ~ Sort JSON lines data by tags
-* 2019-02-11 ~ Add line type of 'description', link to tags and display appropriately
 * 2019-02-11 ~ Add line type of comments, link to type "url" and display appropriately
-* 2019-02-11 ~ Add ability to do screen capture of pages and save / save to Imgur
+* 2019-02-11 ~ Add ability to do screen capture of pages and save / save to Imgur? for reuse instead of iframes

+Notes

+* After editing a JSON bookmark, you must save to a file and then reload the page.
+Future release will be more convenient.
+* Be sure to create and keep back up files of the data files
+* Tags currently being used as catagories.
+This will change
+* Does not yet handle file not found errors well
+* Comments, adding new bookmarks will happen in future releases

 ## Issues